 Through the University of Michigan’s unparalleled research opportunities and facilities, I’ll gain exceptional research experience by collaborating with faculty members to engage in the Undergraduate Research Opportunity Program (UROP).
 I’m particularly looking forward to the prospect of conducting research under the mentorship of Associate Professor Sunitha Nagrath from the Chemical Engineering department, whose research on utilizing engineering to generate impacts in medicine, life sciences, and the health industry, aligns with my interests.
 I’ve experimented with ingredients such as aloe vera, essential oils, and witch hazel to formulate my own natural soaps and hand-sanitizers in an attempt to help children in local schools in my society.
 I seek to expand this project with Professor Sunitha Nagrath and implement engineering practices to create revolutionary pharmaceutical products that’ll save many lives.

 Furthermore, I’d like to further explore my interests within research through the SURE program after my sophomore year of study, where I’ll participate in a summer internship alongside the leading faculty members of the nation.
-Not only do I get to contribute in creating an abstract booklet, but I'm also promised the opportunity to assess whether I seek to pursue a Masters degree, which is something I’m planning to do.
+Not only do I get to contribute in creating an abstract booklet, but I'm also promised the opportunity to assess whether I seek to pursue a Master’s degree, which is something I’m planning to do.

 As work experience is essential in developing a company, the University of Michigan’s Cooperative Education Program provides me with the quintessential opportunity to implement my engineering skills for practical application.
 Through this program and with the help of the ECRC, I’ll be pursuing my studies while completing tasks from an official industry, which is invaluable experience for an aspiring entrepreneur and acts as the bridge between knowledge gained in class and the work industry.